A creamy sweet potato, maple, and yogurt filling topped with toasted pecans makes the ideal Thanksgiving pie.

 - 1 tablespoon maple syrup

-- Put the sweet potatoes in a steamer basket and put the steamer in a large pot of simmering water that is 1 inch from the bottom of the basket.
-Cover and steam over medium-high heat for 20 minutes, or until the sweet potatoes are fork tender.
+- Put the sweet potatoes in a steamer basket and put the steamer basket in a large pot of simmering water that is 1 inch from the bottom of the basket.
+Cover and steam over medium-high heat until the sweet potatoes are fork-tender, about 20 minutes.

 - Remove the steamer basket and dump the sweet potatoes into the bowl of a stand mixer.
 Mash with a potato masher.

-- Bake for 50 to 55 minutes, until the pie reaches an internal temperature of 165-175 degrees F; the middle should still wiggle slightly.
-Remove from the oven and cool on a cooling rack for 1 hour.
+- Bake until the pie reaches an internal temperature of 165 to 175ºF — the middle should still wiggle slightly — 50 to 55 minutes.
+Remove from the oven and cool on a wire rack for 1 hour.
 Slice and serve.
 Stash leftovers in the refrigerator.